zelvor/Animals_race/README.md

-A dice race board game project!
+A dice race board game project made in Tet!